Lee Petty

 Lee Arnold Petty (March 14, 1914 – April 5, 2000) was an American stock car racing driver who competed during the 1950s and 1960s.
-He was one of the pioneers of NASCAR and one of its first superstars.
+He is the patriarch of the Petty racing family.
+He was one of the early pioneers of NASCAR and one of its first stars.
 He was NASCAR's first three-time Cup champion.
-He is also the father of Richard Petty, who went on to become one of the most successful stock car racing drivers of all time.
+He is the father of Richard Petty, who went on to become one of the most successful stock car racing drivers in history.
+He is also the grandfather of Kyle Petty and great grandfather of Adam Petty.

 Career

 Petty was born near Randleman, North Carolina, the son of Jessie Maude (née Bell) and Judson Ellsworth Petty.
-He was thirty-five years old when he began racing.
+He was thirty-five years old when he began his racing career.
 He participated in NASCAR's inaugural race, held at the three-quarter mile long dirt track, Charlotte Speedway; he raced in a 1948 Buick Roadmaster he borrowed from his neighbor under the assurance that the prize money earned from the race could pay off any damages to the car.
 With son Richard watching, Petty lost control of the car and rolled it in turn three.
 Basing on his earlier experience as an occasional moonshine runner, Petty would take factory cars to a local service station, pull the mufflers off the car and go racing.

 He finished in the top five in season points for NASCAR's first eleven seasons and won the NASCAR Grand National Series driver's championship three times.
 Petty was also the winner of the inaugural Daytona 500 in 1959.

 Controversies

 Twice in his career, Petty was declared the winner of a race after scoring errors were discovered following the race.
-The two races were the 1959 Daytona 500 and the 1959 Lakewood 500.